NickHananeia/CA1_Freq_Dependence/README.md

 # CA1_Freq_Dependence
 Demonstration of TMS frequency dependence from Galanis et al. paper.

+Base simulation requires NEURON newer than version 8.0 and protocol generation and analytics require MATLAB.

-To run, compile mod files in lib_mech.
+To run, compile mod files in lib_mech, and then execute the script init_simulations.m

 Then, run the run_everything_TMS.bat file (if using Windows) to run the 3 simulations.
 Each has the same synapse distribution.
 Lower frequencies will take longer to run (1Hz aroud 6-10 hours).